suffolklibraries/lgc/content/collections/events/gardening-in-mind-mondays.md

       -
         type: text
         text: 'In this free 12-week course, you will take part in gardening, growing, and environmental activities, with the option to get involved in bee-keeping too. '
   -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'The course runs on Mondays or Wednesdays.'
+  -
     type: heading
     attrs: